yejii/help-center/en/andcards-suite.md

 **Max time** is maximum time to reserve the room.
 If the max time is set to 5 hours, the room can't be booked from 10:00 to 16:00, but can from 10:00 to 15:00 and shorter.

-**Public Access** displays the room on your organization's [andCards Spaces](/en/andcards-spaces.md) page.
+**Public Access** displays the room on your organization's [andcards Spaces](/en/andcards-spaces.md) page.

 **Description** is any text you'd like to display to your members.

 #### Room Display

-You can use [andCards Kiosk](en/andcards-kiosk.md) room display app to automatically display all bookings at the room door on tablets.
+You can use [andcards Kiosk](en/andcards-kiosk.md) room display app to automatically display all bookings at the room door on tablets.

 ## Membership